 Ncompress is a utility handling compression and decompression of Lempel-Ziv archives.
-The code in function comprexs of ncompress-4.2.4 does not properly check bounds on user-supplied input, and thus contains a stack buffer overflow vulnerability.
+The code in function comprexx of ncompress-4.2.4 does not properly check bounds on user-supplied input, and thus contains a stack buffer overflow vulnerability.
 For this benchmark, we started with a benign input (a command line option) with a filename of 4 bytes; our mutator found the lineage is not empty at the buffer access in function strcpy which is at line 893 in file compress42.c; then it doubled the inputs in every re-execution, and after repeating this process for 10 times, the program was successfully crashed because the buffer size of 1024 was exceeded.
-The vulnerabilities of gzip and bftpd are very similar to ncompress, and it took our mutator 10 and 4 reexecutions, respectively, to generate the exploit.
-The vulnerability of nullhttpd-0.5.0, a multi-threaded web server, is a heap overflow.
-Three re-executions were required.
+The vulnerabilities of gzip and bftpd are very similar to ncompress, and they took our mutator 10 and 4 re-executions, respectively, to generate the exploit.

-Here, we did not encounter any path coverage issue for these 4 buffer overflow tests since all the vulnerable statements are on some common program path.
-Our experience with other buffer overflow vulnerabilities also certify this observation.
-This could be due to the nature of buffer overflow vulnerabilities.
+Here, we did not encounter any path coverage issue for these 3 stack overflow tests since all the vulnerable statements are on some common program path.
+Our experience with other stack-overflow vulnerabilities also certify this observation.
+This could be due to the nature of stack-overflow vulnerabilities.
 Another explanation is that attackers/testers rely on existing test cases to study vulnerabilities, just like us, so that only those covered by the provided test cases are reported.